New France: Settlements in Louisiana

-By 1714, the Acadian population had expanded to over 2,500 and to about 13,000 people by the end of the 1750s.
-This was mostly from natural increase rather than immigration that affected other French settlements.

-European population of Louisiana is estimated at around 5,000 by the 1720s.
-This would dramatically change in the mid-1730s with the loss of 2,000 French settlers and the introduction of African slaves.
-Enslaved men, women and children represented approximately 65 percent of the 6,000 non-indigenous population of Louisiana by the end of French rule.
+Conquest of New France

 Fur trade and economy

 According to the staples thesis, the economic development of New France was marked by the emergence of successive economies based on staple commodities, each of which dictated the political and cultural settings of the time.
 During the 16th and early 17th centuries New France's economy was heavily centered on its Atlantic fisheries.
 This would change in the later half of the 17th and 18th centuries as French settlement penetrated further into the continental interior.
 Here French economic interests would shift and concentrate itself on the development of the North American fur trade.
 It would soon become the new staple good that would strengthen and drive New France's economy, in particular that of Montreal, for the next century.

 The trading post of Ville-Marie, established on the current island of Montreal, quickly became the economic hub for the French fur trade.
 It achieved this in great part due to its particular location along the St. Lawrence River.
 From here a new economy emerged, one of size and density that provided increased economic opportunities for the inhabitants of New France.
 In December 1627 the Company of New France was recognized and given commercial rights to the gathering and export of furs from French territories.
 By trading with various indigenous populations and securing the main markets its power grew steadily for the next decade.
 As a result, it was able to set specific price points for furs and other valuable goods, often doing so to protect its economic hegemony over other trading partners and other areas of the economy.

 The fur trade itself was based on a commodity of small bulk but high value.
 Because of this it managed to attract increased attention and/or input capital that would otherwise be intended for other areas of the economy.
 The Montreal area witnessed a stagnant agricultural sector; it remained for the most part subsistence orientated with little or no trade purposes outside of the French colony.
 This was a prime example of the handicapping effect the fur trade had on its neighbouring areas of the economy.